Karaka-Management/User-Guide/setup/install.md

 ###### Php extensions

-If the extension is already installed you can just add it to your `php.ini` file. e.g.:
+If the extension is already installed you can just add it to your `php.ini` file of extension loading files in `conf.d/`. e.g.:

 ```ini
 extension=mbstring.dll // Example in case you are installing on Windows